fcrlab-unime/Flower-CEC-WebBrowser/README.md

    Configure the environment variables by editing the `.env` file according to your setup.
 The key variables are:

-   - **FRACTION=1**
-     This variable sets the fraction of clients to be used in each federated learning round.
+   - **FRACTION**: This variable sets the fraction of clients to be used in each federated learning round.
 A value of 1 indicates that all available clients will participate.

-   - **NUM_CLIENTS=2**
-     This specifies the total number of FL clients that will participate in the federated learning process.
+   - **NUM_CLIENTS**: This specifies the total number of FL clients that will participate in the federated learning process.
 It includes both server-side and client-side FL participants.

-   - **NUM_ROUNDS=15**
-     This indicates the total number of federated learning rounds to be executed during the training process.
+   - **NUM_ROUNDS**: This indicates the total number of federated learning rounds to be executed during the training process.

-   - **SERVER_SIDE_CLIENTS=1**
-     This defines the number of FL clients that will be launched on the server side using the classic Flower Client implementation, typically developed in PyTorch.
+   - **SERVER_SIDE_CLIENTS**: This defines the number of FL clients that will be launched on the server side using the classic Flower Client implementation, typically developed in PyTorch.
 These server-side clients operate alongside the web-based FL clients to form a hybrid configuration.

 5. **Run the Entire Architecture (CEC + Flower)**